The AMD Ryzen 5 9600 wins in 7 out of 14 comparable specs, with 5 ties. Its biggest advantage is L3 Cache (78% better).

 AI Versus Verdict

-The AMD Ryzen 5 9600 is the objective winner of this comparison, securing a lead across seven distinct specifications compared to two for the Intel Core i5-12400.
-The most impactful advantage for the AMD Ryzen 5 9600 is its L3 cache, which is 78% better than that of its competitor.
-This significant lead in cache capacity serves as the primary differentiator between the two processors, establishing the former as the superior option based on the analyzed technical data.
+The AMD Ryzen 5 9600 is the objective winner of this comparison, securing victories in seven categories compared to two for the Intel Core i5-12400.
+The most significant technical advantage held by the AMD Ryzen 5 9600 is its L3 cache, which is 78% larger than that of its competitor.
+This substantial capacity increase represents the primary performance differentiator between the two processors based on the provided specifications.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.